peter812/PRM/replit.md

 ## Overview

 A professional CRM application for managing contacts, tracking interactions, and maintaining relationships.
 Built with a modern React frontend and Express backend, the application provides a clean, data-focused interface inspired by productivity tools like Linear and Notion.
-Users can create and manage people profiles, add notes, track interactions (meetings, calls, emails), and organize contacts with tags and search capabilities.
+Users can create and manage people profiles, add notes, track interactions (meetings, calls, emails), organize contacts with tags, create groups with members, and use powerful search capabilities.

 ## User Preferences